-The NOS Marine Forensics Program is the only laboratory in the country dedicated to the forensic analysis of marine species.
+The NOAA Marine Forensics Unit is the only laboratory in the country dedicated to the forensic analysis of marine species.

 The group's mission began in the 1970s when Congress passed a series of acts that protect fisheries, marine mammals, and endangered species.
 The problem then arose of how to enforce these new laws.
 Without the fins, scales, and heads attached, it was impossible for NOAA agents to tell if the samples they came across were from regulated species.

-Today, the Marine Forensics Program is called upon to analyze evidence in 85 percent of NOAA fisheries cases when scientific analysis is needed.
+Today, the Forensics Unit is called upon to analyze evidence in 85 percent of NOAA fisheries cases when scientific analysis is needed.
 Here are some examples: